Transition Metal Dichalcogenide MoS${}_2$: oxygen and fluorine functionalization for selective plasma processing

 Pristine \MoS2 has been widely studied through both experimental and theoretical approaches: precise ionic bombardment \cite{Lu2020, Ma2013, Gutirrez2012, Wang2023, Bae2017, Parkin2016, Park2024}, excitations \cite{Komsa2012, Kretschmer2020, Yoshimura2023, Novko2016, Palummo2015, Bai2025, Shi2013}, multi-charged ions \cite{Kozubek2019, Grossek2022, Niggas2022, Skopinski2023}, ion neutralization \cite{Masuda1993, Buitrago2024, Gainullin2020}, substrate effects \cite{Ghaderzadeh2020, Kretschmer2018, Wu2021}, strain \cite{Bertolazzi2011, Albaridy2023, Frisenda2017, Wang2018}.
-Experiments have shown that Ar+ ions with kinetic energies of approximately 50 eV are sufficient to generate sulfur vacancies (S vacancies), while energies near 100 eV are required to remove Mo atoms and ultimately etch the entire layer in \MoS2\cite{Lu2020}.
+Experiments have shown that \ce{Ar+} ions with kinetic energies of approximately 50 eV are sufficient to generate sulfur vacancies (S vacancies), while energies near 100 eV are required to remove Mo atoms and ultimately etch the entire layer in \MoS2\cite{Lu2020}.
 This establishes a baseline energy window for plasma processing.
-However, modern techniques are capable of creating ions with temperature as low as $T_i \sim 1$ eV and also applying a bias of $\sim $ 10-20 eV \cite{Chopra2024, Son2025}.
+However, modern techniques are capable of creating ions with temperatures as low as $\Ti \sim 1$ eV and also applying a bias of $\sim $ 10-20 eV \cite{Chopra2024, Son2025}.
 This allows controlling ion energies of $10-20$ eV to within $\pm$1 eV.
-Therefore, these plasmas can be utilizing for creating an ion flux with precisely controlled energies.
-In this work, we calculated the sputtering threshold energy, $E_{sputt}$, of \MoS2 with a high accuracy and proposed a novel strategy to reduce this threshold by functionalizing the TMD surface with oxygen or fluorine.
-Based on ab-initio molecular dynamics (AIMD) simulations, we developed a sputtering mechanism that explains the observed results, including a prediction of temperature dependence of $E_{sputt}$ for oxygen-functionalized \MoS2.
+Therefore, these plasmas can be used to create an ion flux with precisely controlled energies.
+In this work, we calculate the sputtering threshold energy, $\EsputtS$, of \MoS2 with significantly improved accuracy and propose a novel strategy to reduce this threshold by functionalizing the TMD surface with oxygen or fluorine.
+Based on ab-initio molecular dynamics (AIMD) simulations, we develop a sputtering mechanism that explains the observed results, including a prediction of temperature dependence of $\EsputtS$ for oxygen-functionalized \MoS2.